Vivek-Rasure/Radara-defence-system-using-Arduino-/README.md

 # Radara-defence-system-using-Arduino-
 | Code is made with Arduino Uno using C++

-## How to do it
+## Tools needed
-1.you need to have knowladge about Arduino
+1. You need to have knowladge about Arduino IDE
+2. Basic Trigonometry
+3. Interfacing sesors and LCD

 ### How it Looks